centreon/centreon-documentation/versioned_docs/version-23.10/upgrade/upgrade-from-20-10.md

 > procedure in order to update MariaDB before you can continue with the upgrade
 > from version 20.10 to version 21.04 as described by this document.

-> Warning: after correcting a problem relating to the database schema, it will be necessary to stop the
+> Warning: following the correction of a problem relating to the database schema, it will be necessary to stop the
 > insertion of data collected in the database during the update.
 These will be stored in temporary files and then
 > installed at the end of the update process.